Disney World in May | magicintheplanning.com

-Visiting Walt Disney World in May can make for an amazing vacation.
-Schools are still in session, so the crowds are a bit lighter, especially on weekdays.
-Epcot’s International Festival of the Arts is in full swing, making the park extra beautiful.
-And the heat isn’t quite as bad as it will be in the summer.
-(Although, it’s worth noting that the parks heat up throughout the month as it gets closer to June!)
+Visiting Disney World in May can make for an amazing vacation.
+With most schools still in session, weekday crowds tend to be lighter, especially earlier in the month.
+EPCOT’s International Flower & Garden Festival is still in full swing, adding beautiful blooms and outdoor kitchens throughout the park.
+And while it’s definitely warming up, the heat isn’t quite as intense as it will be once summer arrives.
+(That said, you’ll definitely notice temperatures climbing as May gets closer to June!)

-The first couple of weeks of May are one of my favorite times to visit Walt Disney World.
-Ride closures are usually kept to a minimum (when compared to January and February), the weather is generally hot but not unbearable, and the crowds are typically lower as well.
-As with any time of the year, planning is key!
+The first couple of weeks of May are actually one of my favorite times to visit Walt Disney World.
+Refurbishments are usually minimal compared to the winter months, the weather is hot but typically manageable, and crowd levels are often lower than what we see in the summer.

 *This post may contain affiliate links.
 Click here to read my full disclosure policy.